-Take a look through any vintage crochet magazine and you will find collar patterns.
+Take a look through any vintage crochet magazine, and there will be a number of collar patterns.
 There was a time in fashion history when everyone added a white lace collar to accessorize their shirts and dresses.
 Although the practice isn't common today, a crochet collar is a great way to add a pop of style to any outfit.
 With a nod to the vintage and the feminine, a cute collar can be quirky, sweet, or dressy.
-These crochet collar patterns showcase the different design options for this unique... accessory.
+These crochet collar patterns showcase the different design options for this unique accessory.

 01 of 10

 This cute collar is classy without being frilly or lacy.
-It is a classic design - the Peter Pan - that works with many different styles of clothing.
-The pattern is made with basic stitches (mostly double crochet) that are easy to work up.
+It is a classic design, known as Peter Pan, that works with many different styles of clothing.
+This pattern is made with basic stitches (mostly double crochet) that are easy to work up.
 The collar closes up with a simple button.

 02 of 10

 Here is another variation of the Peter Pan collar.
-This one is lacier for an added feminine touch, enhanced by the shell stitches that rim the bottom of the accessory.
+This one is lacier crochet for an added feminine touch, enhanced by the shell stitches that rim the bottom of the accessory.
 This one also closes with a simple button or jewel.
-The crochet pattern is available in English as well as Spanish as a download through Ravelry.
+The crochet pattern is available for download in English as well as Spanish.

 03 of 10